Job Interview Tips

 - (S) Situation.
 Describe the situation in which the event took place.

 - (T) Task.
 Describe the task you were asked to complete.
-What was problem or issue you were trying to solve.
+What was the problem or issue you were trying to solve?

 - (A) Action.
 Explain what action you took to complete the task or solve the problem.

 - (R) Results.
 Explain the result of your actions.
-For example, if your actions resulted in completing a task and improving patient care or anxiety.
-Try to focus on how your actions resulted in a positive outcome for your patient.
+For example, if your actions resulted in completing a task and improving patient care.
+Try to focus on how your actions resulted in a positive outcome for your patient or the organisation.

-Read through the behavioral interview questions below.
+Read through the behavioural interview questions below.
 Practice answering some of these, using the STAR technique.

 Questions about problem-solving